DefinitelyTyped/DefinitelyTyped/README.md

 [Semantic versioning](https://semver.org/) requires that versions with breaking changes must increment the major version number.
 For example, a library that removes a publicly exported function after its `3.5.8` release must bump its version to `4.0.0` in its next release.
 Furthermore, when the library's `4.0.0` release is out, its DefinitelyTyped typings should also be updated to `4.0.0`, including any breaking changes to the library's API.

-Many libraries have a large installed base of developers (including mainatiners of other packages using that library as a dependency) who who won't move right away to a new version that has breaking changes, because it might be months until a maintainer has time to rewrite code to adapt to the new version.
+Many libraries have a large installed base of developers (including mainatiners of other packages using that library as a dependency) who won't move right away to a new version that has breaking changes, because it might be months until a maintainer has time to rewrite code to adapt to the new version.
 In the meantime, users of old library versions still may want to udpate typings for older versions.

 If you intend to continue updating the older version of the typings package, you may create a new subfolder (e.g. `/v2/`) named for the current (soon to be "old") version, and copy existing files from the current version to it.